Bonf6059/ISA-Medieval/README.md

 - Reduced fertility sensitivity for carrots
 - Removed min level to sow pumpkins and it can't be failed
 - Herbs are considered a spice and can be used both for cooking or alchemy
+- Added (predisposition for) compatibility to detvisor's "stoneborn cuisine" flour
+- Added compatibility to detvisor's "stoneborn cuisine" dwarven milk
+- Added muffton milk to the ingredients useable to make GalixPills

 15/05/2026
 - Removed uncooked soup and stew